 The Amoroso Award sponsored by Hill's Pet Nutrition

-This award was instituted in memory of the late Professor EC Amoroso of the Royal Veterinary College and is kindly sponsored by Hill’s Pet Nutrition.
-The award takes the form of textbooks of the recipient’s choice and a cheque.
-The Amoroso Award is presented for outstanding contributions to small animal studies by a non-clinical member of university staff.
+This award was instituted in memory of the late Professor EC Amoroso of the Royal Veterinary College and is presented for outstanding contributions to small animal studies by a non-clinical member of university staff.
+This award is kindly sponsored by Hill’s Pet Nutrition and takes the form of BSAVA manuals of the recipient’s choice and a cheque.

 The Blaine Award sponsored by Royal Canin